camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7.13-side-projects-released.md

 ## Assert 6.0.0

-Assert helps you to test your processes conveniently in Java.
+Assert helps you test your processes conveniently in Java.
 The latest release adds more testing and convenience features to make checking your processes quick and thorough.

 Check out Assert on [Github](https://github.com/camunda/camunda-bpm-assert).

 ### Find Elements by Name
 Tests should be expressive.
-To aid in this, assert now has the convenience function `findId()`, which will search for the ID of an element with a particular name.
+To aid in this, Assert now has the convenience function `findId()`, which will search for the ID of an element with a particular name.

 Tests that would typically contain a nondescriptive ID like